-Following my “Building Integrated DWH with Oracle and Hadoop” webinar for IOUG Big Data SIG on Tuesday, I got a bunch of excellent follow up questions.
-The most frequently asked questions are: What is the minimum I need to do to get started with Hadoop? and How do I load data into Hadoop?
+After my “Building Integrated DWH with Oracle and Hadoop” webinar for IOUG Big Data SIG on Tuesday, I got a bunch of excellent follow-up questions.
+The most frequently asked questions were: “What is the minimum I need to do to get started with Hadoop?” and “How do I load data into Hadoop?”

-First, Hadoop can run in few different modes:
+Hadoop can run in few different modes.

-- Pseduo-distributed mode – In this mode, you are running all Hadoop processes as you would in a real cluster, but they are all running from a single server.
+- Pseudo-distributed mode – In this mode, you are running all Hadoop processes as you would in a real cluster, but they are all running from a single server.
 My test “cluster” is a pseudo-distributed Hadoop running in a VM, and for many tests this is enough.
 For example, I ran all the Hadoop-Oracle integration scenarios in this setup.

 Getting started in Local Mode is probably easiest.
 You download a release of Apache Hadoop and install it.
-Then configure /etc/hadoop/conf/hadoop-env.sh with your JAVA_HOME (You need java 1.6 to run Hadoop).
+Then configure /etc/hadoop/conf/hadoop-env.sh with your JAVA_HOME (You need Java 1.6 to run Hadoop).
 At this point you can run /bin/hadoop jar <your job> and presto!
 You are running Hadoop!

 This may be good enough for developers, but DBAs usually don’t feel they really experimented with a new data store if they don’t have some place to store the data.
 Local file system isn’t what we are looking for.
 So we usually get started with the Pseudo-distributed Mode.

-In Pseudo-distributed mode you will be running all basic Hadoop processes:
+In Pseudo-distributed mode, you will be running all basic Hadoop processes:

 - HDFS name node – master process for HDFS.
 There is always just one of those, and it is responsible for keeping track of the filesystem meta data, such as file names and directories.

 - HDFS data node – slave process for HDFS.
 In a real cluster there are many of those.
-They are responsible for communicating with the client, storing the data and replicating it.
+They are responsible for communicating with the client, storing the data, and replicating it.

 - (Optional) Secondary name-node – Offloads checkpointing activity off the Name-node.